GoogleCloudPlatform/tomcat-runtime/DEVELOPING.md

 Specification: [Runtime common - Structure tests](https://github.com/GoogleCloudPlatform/runtimes-common/tree/master/structure_tests)

-This tests inspect the content of the image to ensure the presence of specific files and environment variables.
+These tests inspect the content of the Docker image to ensure the presence of specific files and environment variables.

-Those tests are automatically run when the image is build with maven.
-You can launch them with the command:
+They are automatically run when the image is built with Maven.
+You can also launch them with the command:

 ```bash
 mvn clean verify